AyresMonteiro/AyresMonteiro/README.md

 ### About Me

-I am currently a IT student at the third Campus of CEFET-MG, a FullStack Developer at Galax Code and a Clean Code && Clean Architecture Enthusiast focusing on Node.js, React and React Native. 🤓✨
+I am currently a senior IT student at the third Campus of CEFET-MG, a FullStack Developer at Galax Code and a Clean Code && Clean Architecture Enthusiast focusing on Node.js, React and React Native. 🤓✨

 ### Stats